Properly handling backslashes using OpenCSV

 properly escaped.
 At the time of reading, a single backslash character will be

-as it is the escape character.
+ignored by the CSVParser as it is the escape character.

 The Solution:

-which for parsing CSV data.
+By default CSVReader uses CSVParser which for parsing CSV data.
 OpenCSV

-) which strictly follows RFC4180 standards.
+provides another parser (RFC4180Parser) which strictly follows RFC4180 standards.

-will use double quote(‘”’) as the
+Using with RFC4180Parser, the CSVReader will use double quote(‘”’) as the

-escape character making it consistent with CSVWriter
+escape character making it consistent with CSVWriter.

 We need to replace the reading part of above mentioned snippet with following code: